 “Buildings were starting to collapse,” he said of the wreckage scene.

 “Through the smoke, you could see the end of the plane sitting in the courtyard,” Zapatero said.

 Colby Smith told CNN affiliate WVEX that he was in his bathroom when he felt his “whole house shaking.”
 Then he looked out his bedroom window and “saw nothing but red, just red and orange flashing.
 And just a crackling noise.
 I was like, ‘What is that?’ ” he said.

-Smith said he ran outside, saw a friend and eventually spotted a pilot who was "laying there" and bleeding.
+Smith said he ran outside, saw a friend and eventually spotted a pilot who was “laying there” and bleeding.
 He said he and several others then picked up the pilot and carried him to safety.
 It wasn’t immediately clear Friday whether the pilot was the same one that Kavanaugh assisted.